(Please note: this post contains links to ProLon, if you make a purchase from one of these links, I may receive a small

 How were the meals?

 Fortunately, I’m not a fussy eater.
 So for me the foods were all edible and enjoyable.
 That being said, I’ll often choose savory over sweet – and there was a lot of sweet food (for my taste palate).

-There are 4 types of soups; tomato, vegetable, mushroom and minestrone.
-For sure my favourite was the minestrone (below).
+There are 5 types of soups; minestrone with vegetable, minestrone with quinoa, mushroom, tomato and vegetable.
+For sure my favourite was the minestrone with vegetable (below).
 I think it’s the most filling, and feels like you’ve had a semi-decent meal by the time you finish.

 And then my least favourite, the tomato soup (below).